-There is a lack of publicly accessible information regarding where the public is permitted to recreate, which kinds of recreation are allowed on each jurisdictions' properties, and where it is not safe or appropriate for the public to visit.
+There is a lack of publicly-accessible information regarding where the public is permitted to recreate, which kinds of recreation are allowed on each jurisdictions' properties, and where it is not safe or appropriate for the public to visit.
 There is growing demand for access to this area which must be balanced with conservation of natural, historic, and cultural areas.

-The following actions will be undertaken to improve public awareness of the natural, historic, and cultural value of this area:
+The following actions will be undertaken to improve public awareness of the natural, historic, and cultural value of this resources:

-Action Lead Organization Partners

-N-1-1 Pierce County Parks Forterra, WA Department

-Develop a go/no-go map of the Carbon of Fish and Wildlife, WA

-River corridor for public use, showing: Department of Natural
+- ACTION LEAD ORGANIZATION PARTNERS N-1-1 Develop a go/no-go map of the Carbon River corridor for public use, showing: Recreation opportunities Public vs. private property Resource protection zones Hazards Parks WDFW, WDNR

-Recreation opportunities Resources, Puyallup

-Areas accessible with a paid Watershed Council,

-permit Tribes, US Geological

-Public vs. private property Survey

-Resource protection zones

-Hazards